AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/edit-design.md

 - **`editorGuideConfig`** shows print guides—bleed, margins, and rulers—on the canvas.
 - **`pdfPrintConfig`** controls the exported PDF: crop marks, bleed, and CMYK color with a chosen ICC color profile.
 The profile is one of the SDK's supported print profiles.

-When `variant` is `"print"`, print-oriented guides and defaults are enabled automatically; these options let you set them explicitly.
-This is the key contrast with [Create Design](./create-design.md#output-configuration-today), which cannot pass these output settings yet.
+When `variant` is `"print"`, print-oriented guides and defaults can be enabled; this is the key contrast with [Create Design](./create-design.md#output-configuration-today), which cannot pass these output settings _yet_.

 ## Handling the result